oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 date: 2024-09-07T10:25:12-05:00
 ---

-Out of all the components of C, it's time API is probably the one most plagued with legacy cruft.
+Out of all the components of C, its time API is probably the one most plagued with legacy cruft.
 To the point almost every regularly used element of it has some design decision that's been obsolete for decades.